 Merchandising techniques are the methods you use to arrange and display your products in-store.
 They are what give form to your strategy.
-Depending on the objectives of each of your categories; each approach should differ by category.
+Depending on the objectives of each of your categories, each approach should differ by category.

-Here are the four most common merchandising techniques:
+Below are the four most common merchandising techniques:

 Vertical Merchandising presents items in a vertical display to place products in a customer’s line of sight.
-Its display allows customers to follow the display of items with their eyes, from top to bottom, in a vertical fashion.
+The display allows customers to follow the display of items with their eyes, from top to bottom, in a vertical fashion.

 Horizontal merchandising places products in a blocked horizontal manner ensuring that all the goods are directly in the line of sight of the customer.